Joebash275/Scrum-Developer-Initiate-Training/README.md

 ## The Initiate Trials
-For a Scrum developer to progress between stages, they must complete a series of trials, to assert there competencies.
+For a Scrum developer to progress between stages, they must complete a series of trials, to assert their competencies.

 [Begin Trials](./Initiate_Trials/Trials.md)